CBE544/CBE544-2019.github.io/ProjectDescription.md

 ## Calculations ##

-For the Final Project, create a `M-surf` or `M-subsurf' folder (M is the metal you are assigned, please check [Assignment](https://cbe544.github.io/Project_Assignments/)) in your `CBE544FinalProject` directory.
+For the Final Project, create a `M-surf` or `M-subsurf` folder (M is the metal you are assigned, please check [Assignment](https://cbe544.github.io/Project_Assignments/)) in your `CBE544FinalProject` directory.
 For example, if you are assignemnt with Ni and you are running a surface calculation, please run the following command to create the directories:

 ```bash
 cd